rust-lang/rfcs/text/0000-raw-reference-mir-operator.md

 let packed_cast = &raw const packed.field;
 ```

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Rust contains two operators that perform place-to-rvalue conversion (matching `&` in C): one to create a reference (with some given mutability) and one to create a raw pointer (with some given mutability).
+Rust contains two operators that perform place-to-value conversion (matching `&` in C): one to create a reference (with some given mutability) and one to create a raw pointer (with some given mutability).
 In the MIR, this is reflected as either a distinct `Rvalue` or a flag on the existing `Ref` variant.
+Lowering to MIR should *not* insert an implicit reborrow of `<place>` in `&raw mut <place>`; that reborrow would assert validity and thus defeat the entire point.
 The borrow checker should do the usual checks on the place used in `&raw`, but can just ignore the result of this operation and the newly created "reference" can have any lifetime.
 When translating MIR to LLVM, nothing special has to happen as references and raw pointers have the same LLVM type anyway; the new operation behaves like `Ref`.
 When interpreting MIR in the Miri engine, the engine will know not to enforce any invariants on the raw pointer created by `&raw`.

-When doing unsafety checking, we make references to packed fields that do *not* use this new "raw reference" operation a *hard error even in unsafe blocks* (after a transition period).
-There is no situation in which this code is okay; it creates a reference that violates basic invariants.
-Taking a raw reference to a packed field, on the other hand, is a safe operation as the raw pointer comes with no special promises.
-"Unsafety checking" is thus not even a good term for this, maybe it should be a special pass dedicated to packed fields traversing MIR, or this can happen when lowering HIR to MIR.
-This check has nothing to do with whether we are in an unsafe block or not.

 Moreover, to prevent programmers from accidentally creating a safe reference when they did not want to, we add a lint that identifies situations where the programmer likely wants a raw reference, and suggest an explicit cast in that case.
 One possible heuristic here would be: If a safe reference (shared or mutable) is only ever used to create raw pointers, then likely it could be a raw pointer to begin with.
 The details of this are best worked out in the implementation phase of this RFC.
-The lint should, at the very least, fire for the cases covered by the syntactic sugar extension (see [Future possibilities][future-possibilities]), and it should fire when the factor that prevents this matching the sugar is just a redundant block, such as `{ &mut <place> } as *mut ?T`.
+The lint should, at the very least, fire for the cases covered by the [syntactic sugar extension][future-possibilities], and it should fire when the factor that prevents this matching the sugar is just a redundant block, such as `{ &mut <place> } as *mut ?T`.

 # Drawbacks
 [drawbacks]: #drawbacks